Updated: November 6th, 2014

 Vectors for any size of work

 On purchase, receive shapes + notes + gallery + serial

-200 colorful PDF shapes for use in Photoshop and PS Elements as well as Adobe Indesign, CorelDRAW, GIMP, Xara and others.
-Many different colorful arch shapes (for Photoshop etc) are included such as jewel arch shapes, triangular arch shapes, column arch shapes, shadow arch shapes and many more.
-The arch shapes for Photoshop etc for PDF designs are all in Adobe Acrobat format (this can be easily converted to PNG and JPG etc for use in other applications - you can find many free conversion tools for PDF to JPG etc formats on the web).
-To use the arch shapes in Photoshop, use them via the file open command and the file place command.
-Commercial (CU4CU) use vector designs, all by graphicxtras.com for use to create items for sale such as books, logos, stairs, pyramids, adverts, posters, jewels, mobile phone covers and more.
+200 colorful PDF shapes for use in Adobe PS and PS Elements as well as Adobe IND, CorelDRAW, GIMP, Xara and others.
+Includes vector paths such as triangular, columns, jewel like, shadow and many more.
+The arch shapes for Adobe PS and others for PDFs are all in Adobe Acrobat format (this can be easily converted to PNG and JPG etc for use in other applications - you can find many free conversion tools for PDF to JPG etc formats on the web).
+To use in Adobe PS, use them via the open command and the place command.
+Commercial (CU4CU) use vector graphics, all by graphicxtras.com for use to create items for sale such as books, logos, stairs, pyramids, adverts, posters, jewels, mobile phone covers and more.

-With recent versions of Photoshop, more and more options can be applied to arch smart objects - such as the arch PDF vector designs - and with a CS6 update of the Adobe Creative Cloud, you can now use the blur gallery with the PDF vector designs.
-The blur gallery can also be combined with many other effects and the arch design remains editable at any point in the creative process.
+With recent versions of CC, more and more options can be applied to arch smart objects - such as the arch PDF Vector graphics - and with a CS6 update of the Adobe Creative Cloud, you can now use the blur gallery with the PDFs.
+The blur gallery can also be combined with many other effects and the arch remains editable at any point in the creative process.

 How to convert the shapes as PNG TIFF etc files / export

 The arch custom shapes are in CSH.
 You can't use the CSH in other applications so what can you do if you want to use the arch shapes in other applications.